Nicolás Guerra

-Nicolás Bastián Guerra Ruz (born 9 January 1999) is a Chilean professional footballer who plays as a forward for Chilean Primera División club Universidad de Chile and the Chile national team.
+Nicolás Bastián Guerra Ruz (born 9 January 1999) is a Chilean professional footballer who plays as a forward for Argentine club Instituto.

 Club career

 Guerra made his professional debut in a 2017 Copa Chile match against Ñublense, by replacing Leandro Benegas.
 In the same tournament, he scored his first goal in a match against San Luis de Quillota.
 Later, he signed his first contract as professional player on 27 December 2017.

-On 2021 season, he joined Ñublense on loan from Universidad de Chile.
+On 2021 season, Guerra joined Ñublense on loan from Universidad de Chile.

+Back to Universidad de Chile from Ñublense in 2023, Guerra left them at the end of the 2025 season.

+In January 2026, Guerra moved abroad and signed with Argentine club Instituto.

 International career

 At under-20 level, Guerra represented Chile in the 2018 South American Games, winning the gold medal.